dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/explore-multiple-projects.md

 When viewing a downstream (child) project that imports and refs public models from upstream (parent) projects:
 - Public models will show up in the lineage graph and you can click on them to view the model details.
 - Clicking on a model opens a side panel containing general information about the model, such as the specific dbt Cloud project that produces that model, description, package, and more.
-- Double-clicking on a model from another project opens the resource-level lineage graph of the parent project, which is subject to your permissions.
+- Double-clicking on a model from another project opens the resource-level lineage graph of the parent project, if you have the permissions to do so.

 <Lightbox src="/img/docs/collaborate/dbt-explorer/cross-project-child.png" width="100%" height="100" title="View a downstream 'child' project that importants and refs public models from the upstream 'parent' project."/>